SFCINEMATHEQUE

 The San Francisco Art Institute (A Ghost Story) (2024) by Dominic Angerame

-The San Francisco Art Institute (A Ghost Story) is Dominic Angerame’s unique tribute to San Francisco’s legendary film school and the oldest art institution west of the Mississippi River, composed of two parts—the an experimental film project developed under Angerame’s supervision and footage shot on campus shortly before the school’s closure.
+The San Francisco Art Institute (A Ghost Story) is Dominic Angerame’s unique tribute to San Francisco’s legendary art school and the oldest art institution west of the Mississippi River, composed of two parts—the an experimental film project developed under Angerame’s supervision and footage shot on campus shortly before the school’s closure.
 Once a hub of creativity and a birthplace of ideas that have shaped the Bay Area experimental film scene, SFAI is now replete with ghostly figures, specters, shadows and memories, but perhaps it is not the final chapter of the school’s rich history.
 (Kornelia Boczkowska)

 ESP (2024) by Laura Kraning